Consulting civil engineers advise on the design, development and construction of a range of projects in the built and natural environment

 While consulting civil engineers are employed mainly by civil engineering consultancies, employers may also include:

-- civil engineering contractors;
+- civil engineering contractors

-- local authorities;
+- local authorities

-- property developers;
+- property developers

-- transport infrastructure companies;
+- transport infrastructure companies

-This is a diverse and developing industry with increasing emphasis on partnerships between organisations, sustainability and environmental considerations.
-Employers can range in size from those employing a relatively small number of engineers, to those that employ thousands.
+The choice of jobs, employers, specialist areas and locations varies widely.
+Employers can range in size from those employing a relatively small number of engineers to those that employ thousands.

 Some employers, especially the smaller companies, specialise in particular aspects of consultancy such as design for projects in drainage, water or railways.
 The larger consultancy firms may offer their consultancy services across a wide variety of specialisms.